The Problem

 Being a public company is expensive.

 SOX compliance alone averages $2.3 million per year and 15,580 staff hours (KPMG 2025 SOX Survey).
 Over 50% of public companies report those costs increasing year over year (GAO).
-They buy no product improvement, no customer acquisition, no competitive advantage.
+None of it buys product improvement, customer acquisition, or competitive advantage.

-The number of U.S. public companies has dropped 50% since the 1990s (Columbia Business School).
+U.S. public companies have dropped 50% since the 1990s (Columbia Business School).
 Median revenue at IPO is now $218 million.
 Over 1,200 unicorns are choosing to stay private (CNBC).

 Number of U.S. public companies